flametime/brotli-web-example/README.md

 This guide demonstrates how to modify `.html` and `.js` files after exporting a Godot game to enable Brotli-Wasm decompression for game files.

+## UPDATE:
+These instructions are only for the non-auto Brotli decompression example.

+If you want to try browser-based auto-decompression (where the browser handles decompression automatically), simply upload the `.br` files to your platform, and the user's browser will handle the rest.
+For this exmaple, check the **auto_browser_decompress_example** folder.

 ---

 ## Quick Start